 - Turn on the ‘Random Hardware Address’ feature under the settings.
 If your wireless hardware does not support this feature, the “Random Hardware Addresses” section will not show up at all in the settings app.

 - Once you have turned this on, you are done.

 Also, under the connectivity settings, in radio type, you can see the whole list.
 Channel interference could be another reason for slow WiFi.
 So, next time, you might also like to change the radio type settings for better speeds.

 As far as radio type is concerned, you can also change that in your router for a better connection or connectivity.
-For this purpose, we have a dedicated article on to increase WiFi speed by choosing the correct WiFi channel.
+For this purpose, we have a dedicated article on increasing WiFi speed by choosing the correct WiFi channel.

 If you are also aware of some more tricks and tweaks like this, please put them in the comment below.
 We would be happy to feature some of those in our next articles.